Overview and Mission

 The fellow also has surgical pathology responsibilities during most of the year, with the exception of the months spent in clinical pathology and in perinatal pathology.
 When on the surgical pathology service, the fellow is responsible for following each case from point of accession to final sign out.
 The fellow is expected to reach a conclusion and a diagnosis and to answer all pertinent questions that may arise from a pathological lesion found.
 When necessary, the fellow is expected to research difficult cases through reading and computer database searching.

-The fellow is responsible for gross dissection, gross description and initial review of microscopic sections prior to sign-out with the attending pathologist.
+The fellow is responsible for gross dissection, gross description, and initial review of microscopic sections prior to sign-out with the attending pathologist.
 It is the fellow's responsibility to provide a clear written diagnosis, with a microscopic description when indicated.
-In addition, the fellow is responsible for keeping track of all pending cases, ancillary studies, and for reviewing drafts and coding.
+In addition, the fellow is responsible for keeping track of all pending cases and ancillary studies, and for reviewing drafts and coding.
 At all times, an attending pathologist will be available to answer questions and assist with difficult cases.
-When cases require ancillary studies such as frozen section, immunocytochemistry, electron microscopy, cytogenetics, touch imprints or special handling, the fellow is expected to be able to assess the situation, make preliminary decisions, follow-up on cases and interpret the results.
+When cases require ancillary studies such as frozen section, immunocytochemistry, electron microscopy, cytogenetics, touch imprints, or special handling, the fellow is expected to be able to assess the situation, make preliminary decisions, follow up on cases, and interpret the results.

 Adrian Marinovich, MD